 The starting point for each work is that each mark is needed.
 This requires a rigorous approach in always stripping down, and sometimes building up, line and color.
 Painting offers an infinite number of ways for those marks to be placed.
-The disadvantage and the reason the process is so time consuming, is that finding one of those infinite options can be difficult.
-Going too far in either direction—building up or reducing-- in this endeavor destroys the overall design and structure, so the process demands a careful balance...
+The disadvantage and the reason the process is so time-consuming, is that finding one of those infinite options can be difficult.
+Going too far in either direction—building up or reducing-- in this endeavor destroys the overall design and structure, so the process demands a careful balance.

 The work also relies on certain underpinnings involving the narrative/non-narrative tension, the abstract/representation tension, and the tension between two-dimensionality and the illusion of three-dimensionality.
 Further, I am interested in the interplay of black and white and color variations within those broad bands together with how those colors interact to create negative and positive space.
-Some of the paintings are purely abstract, such as the grid paintings (both those with a tight grid and those with a looser, ambiguous grid coupled with black rectangular anchoring shapes) and some strip paintings, while others utilize language, and arguably are not fully abstract.
-However, in all cases, the strategy described above applies with the same goals, although with somewhat different design features...
+Some of the paintings are purely abstract, such as the grid paintings (both those with a tight grid and those with a looser, ambiguous grid coupled with black rectangular anchoring shapes) and some strip paintings, while others utilize language and arguably are not fully abstract.
+However, in all cases, the strategy described above applies to the same goals, although with somewhat different design features.